WordPress/wordpress-playground/packages/wp-now/README.md

 ### Running

-To start the webserver and preview your WordPress plugin or theme, use the following command:
+To start the web server and execute your WordPress plugin or theme, use the following command:

 ```bash
 nx preview wp-now start --path=/path/to/wordpress-plugin-or-theme